 - C. School year calendars shall be jointly developed between the administration and the Association.
 Criteria used to set such calendar will be: - 1.
 State law and school funding requirements, - 2.
 Community expectation, - 3.
 Coordination with other programs utilized by Olivet students, - 4.
 In-service goals and record keeping needs, - 5.
-Meeting the educational needs of students. - E. Professional Development: In order to meet the requirements of Section 1527 of the School Code, all teachers must be given the opportunity for five days of professional development each school year.
+Meeting the educational needs of students. - D. Professional Development: In order to meet the requirements of Section 1527 of the School Code, all teachers must be given the opportunity for five days of professional development each school year.
 This requirement will be met by the district.
 In addition, each teacher will be allowed to attend an approved one-day conference /workshop or other professional development opportunity in order to fulfill the requirements of the law.
-If a teacher has not fulfilled their five-day requirement, they will need to attend a professional development opportunity as agreed upon in the spring of that school year.
+If a teacher has not fulfilled their five-day requirement, they will need to attend a professional development opportunity as agreed upon in the spring of that school year. - E. During the half days in January and June for high school exams, the K-8 staff (including the special education teachers) will also have 1⁄2 days for personal plan time.
+No professional development or curriculum meetings may be scheduled by the administration. - F. If needed to fulfill the 1098 required hours of instruction, professional development time will be used.
+This is not intended to be used for inclement weather days.